KskAdch/TopologicalNumbers.jl/README.md

 ## Abstract

-TopologicalNumbers.jl is a Julia package to calculate topological numbers, including the Chern numbers and $\mathbb{Z}_2$ numbers using a numerical approach based on the Fukui-Hataugai-Suzuki method.
+TopologicalNumbers.jl is a Julia package to calculate topological numbers, including the Chern numbers and $\mathbb{Z}_2$ numbers using a numerical approach based on the Fukui-Hatsugai-Suzuki method or the Shiozaki method.
 This package serves the following functions:

 - `Dispersion` to calculate the dispersion relation,